“Start children off on the way they should go, and even when they

 Welcome back to a new year of students and teaching!
+For all educators, this will be a year unlike any other.
+No matter what this year brings, I know that we will all come together for the greater good of our students.
 For some of you this will be your first group of students.
 You will always remember your first class of students.
 They will making a lasting impact on your teaching journey.
 Enjoy the time you have with them because it will go fast.
 It may not seem like it through the long winter months or standardized testing, but you have the opportunity this year to making a lasting impact on your students as well.

 You will have ups and downs, but so will your students this year.
 They will give you grace when your lesson totally fails, and you will give them grace as you guide them through this school year.

 Enjoy these first few weeks of school.
 Work on building relationships that will be the foundation of your school community.
 Seek veteran advice from colleagues, and remember to set clear expectations with your students to help ensure that everyone has a successful year!

 From the very beginning, make your first week all about learning about your students and developing relationships and routine in the classroom.
 Kids will learn the best and cooperate when they feel known in the classroom.
 You have to go slow to move fast later in the year.
 The first few weeks of school should be used to get to know your students, practice routines and solidify expectations for the classroom.